 Confirmed cancelled flights

-A small number of long-haul flights were cancelled with London Heathrow – Doha (Flight numbers BA123 & BA122) bearing the brunt of cancellations.
+A small number of long-haul flights (typically 2 -3 return flights) are cancelled each day with London Heathrow – Doha (Flight numbers BA123 & BA122) bearing the brunt of cancellations.

-More recently, BA has adopted an approach of targeting one flight and cancelling it over successive days, such as one of its daily flights to Chicago (BA297 & BA296).
+More recently, BA has adopted an approach of targeting one flight and cancelling it over successive days.
+Specific flights that have been subject to cancellation for many days include London Heathrow – Chicago (BA297 & BA296), London Gatwick – New York JFK London Heathrow – Muscat as well as Dallas Fort Worth and Houston.

 One return flight between London Heathrow and Madrid (BA458 & BA459) which is operated by a long-haul Boeing 777 was also cancelled regularly.

-Common long-haul flights that were also cancelled include Abu Dhabi, Abuja, Dallas Fort Worth, Houston, Jeddah, Las Vegas, Luanda, Muscat, Newark, Philadelphia, Riyadh and Tel Aviv.
+Common long-haul flights that were also cancelled include Abu Dhabi, Abuja, Jeddah, Las Vegas, Luanda, Newark, Philadelphia, Riyadh and Tel Aviv.

 Longer range flights to Central & South America, South Africa, the Far East and Australia were not subject to cancellation.